MichaelKim/lyra/README.md

   - YouTube video playback
   - Autoplay
   - Shows related videos
+  - Add video to library
   - Download YouTube video

 TODO:

 - Right click song item for more options
   - Delete song
+  - Add to playlist
+  - Remove from playlist

+Refactor:

+- Screen display
+  - currently, it's hacked together with playlists
+  - playlists / all songs should be seperately handled from other screens (e.g. settings, youtube)
+  - loading all songs is laggy due to reloading all songs again
+    - bring `getSongList` into component, and only update if props change
+- currSong should only be an ID, rather than another copy of the song

 Minor fixes: